HCDigitalScholarship/onboarder/slides/chapter2_slides.md

 - `mv`
    -ex: `mv file.txt ./site/static`
-   -note: use mv to change filenames
+- note: use mv to change filenames

 - `-r` is needed when copying a directory
 - `-f` is used to force a yes answer to all questions.
 Otherwise you may need to confirm move or copy of every file in a directory